hapax/hapax.github.io/assets/simple-physics.md

 \text{moon people} \sim \sqrt{1 \cdot 100} \approx 10.
 $$

 The answer is actually $12$, so our guess is more or less on the mooney!

+---

+**Exercise 3 (lunar radius).** Fermi estimate the radius of the moon.

+---

 #### 3.2.
 Subestimates<a id="sec-3-2" name="sec-3-2"></a>